RayMathew/AutomationScripts/README.md

 # AutomationScripts

 This is a fun personal project to learn automation.
 As of now (25th Sept 2016) I'm focusing on Python in Windows OS alone, and kiddie scripts at that.
-Download and use freely.
 Open them with a Text Editor first, to see further instructions on how to use them.

 Summary Of Scripts: